GospelTrust/kairos-th-513/docs/content/_week-02/session-04.md

    - a.
 No matter how diligently he fasted, prayed, and punished himself, his sense of unworthiness persisted ; his sense of sinfulness overwhelmed him.

    - b.
-To a friend he lamented, “Oh, my sin! my sins! my sins! . . .
-How could, I ever achieve the kind of holiness that would turn away the anger of God against me?”
+To a friend he lamented, “Oh, my sin! my sins! my sins! …How could, I ever achieve the kind of holiness that would turn away the anger of God against me?”

 3. Thus, it led Luther to write, “‘The justice of God’ had filled me with hate.”